-No. Criteria What is assessed and technical specifications of the (re)construction works.
-7. Minimum requirements for partnership are fulfilled; LP and PPs are registered in Lithuania and in Latvia, they are eligible organisations (type, financial requirements) and comply with eligibility requirements set out in section 4.2 "Project partnership.
-At least one partner registered in Lithuania and one partner registered in Latvia participate in the project.
+No. Criteria What is assessed 7.
+LP and PPs are registered in Lithuania and in Latvia and are eligible organisations (type, financial requirements).
 Lithuanian partner(s) registered in Lithuania and Latvian partner(s) registered in Latvia are public authority or public equivalent body or NGO.
 Financial requirements for NGO that is LP are followed according to section 4.2 "Project partnership" of the Programme Manual.
-8. Budgetary requirements are observed.
+8. LP and PP comply with eligibility requirements set out in section 4.2 "Project partnership".
+LP and PP comply with eligibility requirements set out in the section 4.2 "Project partnership" of the Programme Manual.
+9. Budgetary requirements are observed.
 LP and all PPs contribute to the eligible project budget.
-Project requested amount of ERDF co- financing is within the set limits for the project's selected priority and specific objective according to chapter 3 "Programme priorities and supported activities" of the Programme Manual.
-9. Project duration is within set limits.
+Co-financing amounts indicated in the Application Form and in Lead Partner/Project Partner Statements provided by the LP and PPs match.
+Project requested amount of ERDF co-financing is within the set limits for the project's selected priority and specific objective according to chapter 3 "Programme priorities and supported activities" of the Programme Manual.
+10. Project duration is within set limits.
 Project duration is within set limits (maximum 24 months).
+11. Positive or neutral contribution for horizontal principles (sustainable development, equal opportunities and non-discrimination, equality between men and women) is specified.
+Positive or neutral contribution for horizontal principles (sustainable development, equal opportunities and non-discrimination, equality between men and women) is specified in the Application Form.
+Projects with negative contribution will be rejected.